Funding Opportunity

 Q) If clinical trials are not allowed, what kind of clinical validation can be funded?

-A) Validation on small numbers of samples, patients or users that are accessible through our clinical network may be funded.
+A) Validation on small numbers of samples, patients or users including but not limited to those that are accessible through our clinical network may be funded.

 Q) Should I/we apply if the idea has no proof of concept?